Walgreens The Thread

 How do motion sickness wrist bands work?

-The round button on the wrist band presses on an acupressure point that, according to traditional Chinese medicine, can relieve nausea and vomiting, regardless of the cause.
+The round button on the wrist band presses on an acupressure point that, according to traditional Chinese medicine, may relieve nausea and vomiting, regardless of the cause.
 You can also choose to press on the specific point for 2–3 minutes with your thumb.

 Do wrist bands for nausea work?